 - The acupuncture needle is a fine, disposable (one-time use), sterile, FDA-approved medical device.
 While acupuncture is a highly safe form of physical medicine, there are a few risks.
 These include bruising, fainting, muscle spasms, bleeding, nerve damage (extremely rare) and punctured organs (extremely rare).

 CAN I BUY AN ACUPUNCTURE MACHINE FOR SELF-TREATMENT?

 - Self-treatment is not recommended, either with needles or other gadgets.
-Only a properly trained practitioner is qualified to objectively diagnose and administer appropriate acupuncture.
-Gadgets sold with manuals indicating “certain points for certain symptoms” do not use traditional acupuncture theory, and the self-treating patient can easily overlook other relevant symptoms.
+Only a properly trained practitioner is qualified to objectively diagnose and administer appropriate acupuncture treatments.
+Gadgets sold with manuals indicating “certain points for certain symptoms” do not use traditional acupuncture theory, and the self-treating individual can easily overlook other relevant symptoms.

 HOW DEEP DO THE NEEDLES GO?

 - Acupuncture points are located on or close to the skin’s surface, but needles can be inserted from 1/16 to a few inches deep.
 The depth of insertion depends on the nature of the location and condition being addressed, the individual’s size, age, and constitution, as well as the acupuncturist’s style and training.

 - There is little sensitivity to the insertion of acupuncture needles.
 One reason is that they are much finer than those used for injections and blood tests – 25 to 50 times thinner than hypodermic needles.
 Further, the actual insertion is done very quickly.
 While some feel nothing at all, others experience a brief moment of discomfort, sometimes followed by a mild sensation of cramping, tingling or numbness (desirable sensations known as “attaining qi”).
 The needles are left in place for 20 to 90 minutes.
 Most people find the experience relaxing, and some even fall asleep during sessions.